RyanParsley/rpdc/src/content/note/SMARS/index.md

 work with.
 First, I like how the treads are replaced with silicone bracelets.
 That seems like a fun and cheap way to get better traction.
 Secondly, I liked the look of the raspberry pi adapter.

+Lite seems like a funny name to separate this design from V4.
+The printed parts for a V4 weigh about 109g.
+That means the complete printed parts for a V4 cost you about $1.64 at the price I've been buying it for recently.
+The Lite version requires $20 worth of bearings and $1 worth of bracelets, so saving money by way of saving filament should not be the reason to pick the lite option.

 ### Motor Hat